 My brothers and sisters who take it upon themselves to evaluate and criticize religious claims are often asked “Why bother?
 Why not leave people who aren’t harming others to their own beliefs?”
 Some of us are accused of being caustic, intolerant, or arrogant.
 Aren’t we guilty of the same crime as those who wish to force their religious agendas on others?
-Perhaps some of us are guilty of these charges at times, but I’d like to make the point that, on the whole, those of us who dare to challenge faith-based assertions are doing noble and useful work.
+Perhaps some of us are guilty of these charges at times, but on the whole those of us who dare to challenge faith-based assertions are doing noble work.

 The Face of Certainty

 When I was religious, I was absolutely certain that there was a God, and no evidence could speak against him.
-I held dearly and carefully catalogued each of my beliefs about him, and all new evidence could accomplish, at best, was to provoke me to revise my reasons for believing to accommodate it.
+I cherished each of my beliefs about him, and all new evidence could accomplish, at best, was to provoke me to revise my reasons for believing.
 At the end of each day, my beliefs remained identical while my stated reasons for believing evolved with the new information I received.
 And yet, my fellow believers did not once accuse me of arrogance for feeling so secure in my (our) highly specific view of God, nor for our shared confidence that the vast majority of the world failed to understand him as well as we did.